clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 ### Docker Compose

-This image is [available on docker hub](https://hub.docker.com/repository/docker/clarkezone/jekpreview).
-To use it, this simple docker compose file is all you need with blog repo url and the secrect for the webhook
+For simplicity, I've published the image and made [available on docker hub](https://hub.docker.com/repository/docker/clarkezone/jekpreview).
+To use it, this simple docker compose file is all you need with blog repo url and the secrect for the webhook.
+Make sure that when you configure the webhook, you point it at the server on which you deploy the image.

 ```docker-compose
 version: "3.7"